AshtonStephens/junior_design_greige/README.md

 ## The Bots

+The two bots have many different components bundled compactly into a single design.
+Each of the sections is created using basic circuit elements including resistors, transistors, capacitors, leds, and inductors.
+The complete robots shown below include two systems that aren't labeled and are located in the back of the bots - the power distribution system and the motor power system.

 ![Labeled photo of robot parts layout without all comonents](./readme/images/bots_together_colored.jpg)

 The bots above are the final design of the bots.
-To the left is "Galactus Destroyer of Pedestrians" by team Zinnobar.
-To the right is "Susan", of team Greige.
-The above photo shows
+To the left is "Galactus Destroyer of Pedestrians" by team Zinnobar and to the right is "Susan", of team Greige.

 # Challenges
 ## Challenge 1